 If you die unexpectedly as a result of an injury or sickness during your trip, we will pay for the costs of either a funeral or cremation overseas and/or to bring your remains back to your home.* This Overseas Emergency Medical Assistance benefit is only available on Comprehensive, Snow Sports Plus, Basics, Standard Saver and Frequent Traveller Saver policies and has a maximum of $15,000 per person.

-Our Comprehensive, Snow Sports Plus, Domestic Plus and Frequent Traveller Savers policies provide cover for Accidental Death up to the amount of $25,000 for travellers that are aged 79 and under.
-The amount is $20,000 for travellers who are between the ages of 80 -89 years and $15,000 for travellers that are 90 years and over.
+Our Comprehensive, Snow Sports Plus, Domestic Plus and Frequent Traveller Savers policies provide cover for Accidental Death up to the amount of $25,000 for travellers that are aged 79 and under, $20,000 for travellers who are between the ages of 80 -89 years and $5,000 for any one accompanying dependant.

 In our PDS, we have a list of ‘Words with Special Meaning’.
 This means that in the context of travel insurance these certain words have a specific definition.